janastu/blog.janastu.org/_posts/2026-03-30-enabling-safe-storytelling.md

 ![Demo](/assets/images/radio.jpg)

 We set up a digital kiosk with a microphone in a craft centre where women regularly gather.
 By placing the technology in a familiar environment, we made it easier for women to explore and use it comfortably.
-They began using the kiosk to record stories, listen to others and access local digital resources.
+They began using the kiosk to access internet, record stories, listen to others and access local digital resources.

 ## Creating a community radio platform